Ahmedewa/CREDIT-CARD-TRANSACTION-APP-USING-POSTGRESQL-DATABASE-AND-ANGULLAR-FRAMEWORK/README.md

+                             DEPLOYMENT
-### **Comprehensive Guide for Deployment of Your Credit Card App**
+### ** Deployment of Our Credit Card App**

-This guide provides a detailed step-by-step process for deploying your **Angular Credit Card App** integrated with Web3.js, Ethereum, PostgreSQL, and smart contracts.
+This guide provides a detailed step-by-step process for deploying Our **Angular Credit Card App** integrated with Web3.js, Ethereum, PostgreSQL, and smart contracts.
 We'll focus on:

 1. **GitHub Actions Workflows**: Automate testing, building, and deployment.
-2. **Docker**: Containerize your app for consistent environments.
+2. **Docker**: Containerize our app for consistent environments.
 3. **Deployment to Cloud Platforms**:
    - **Hugging Face** (via Gradio),
    - **Streamlit Cloud & Snowflake**,